Workshops & Unconference are included in the ticket price

 Anton Trunov Research Programmer, IMDEA Software Institute

 Anton was an industrial software engineer and wrote embedded software for safety-critical applications, where he learned the importance of formal methods for verification.
 Several years ago he discovered Coq, fell in love with interactive theorem proving, and last year moved to Madrid to prove things about concurrency using his favorite tool.
 Anton does not play video games.
+Preferred pronouns: he/him.

 Some functional languages require a lot of ceremony to do imperative things.
 Some have complex abstractions around concurrency or distribution.
 Some make handling failures painful.